ingowald/optix7course/README.md

-This code was intentionally written with minimal dependencies, requiring only CMake (as a build system), your favorite compiler (tested with Visual Studio 2017 and 2019 under Windows, and GCC under Linux), and the OptiX 7 SDK (including CUDA 10.1 and the most recent NVIDIA developer driver).
+This code was intentionally written with minimal dependencies, requiring only CMake (as a build system), your favorite compiler (tested with Visual Studio 2017 and 2019 under Windows, and GCC under Linux), and the OptiX 7 SDK (including CUDA 10.1 and NVIDIA driver recent enough to support OptiX).

 ## Dependencies

 - a compiler
     - On Windows, tested with Visual Studio 2017 and 2019 community editions
     - On Linux, tested with Ubuntu 18 and Ubuntu 19 default gcc installs
 - CUDA 10.1
     - Download from developer.nvidia.com
     - on Linux, suggest to put `/usr/local/cuda/bin` into your `PATH`
 - latest NVIDIA developer driver that comes with the SDK
     - download from http://developer.nvidia.com/optix and click "Get OptiX"
 - OptiX 7 SDK
     - download from http://developer.nvidia.com/optix and click "Get OptiX"
     - on linux, suggest to set the environment variable `OptiX_INSTALL_DIR` to wherever you installed the SDK.
     `export OptiX_INSTALL_DIR=<wherever you installed OptiX 7.0 SDK>`
     - on windows, the installer should automatically put it into the right directory

 The only *external* library we use is GLFW for windowing, and even this one we build on the fly under Windows, so installing